Litfiba

-Litfiba was an Italian rock band formed in Florence, Italy, in early 1980.

-The band evolved from British-influenced new wave rock to a more personal rock sound influenced by Mediterranean vibes; their songs are mostly sung in Italian.
+Litfiba is an Italian rock band formed in Florence in 1980.
+The band evolved from a British-influenced new wave rock to a more personal rock sound influenced by Mediterranean vibes; their songs are mostly sung in Italian.

 History

-First era (1980-1989)
+First era (1980–1989)

-The band was formed in Florence in 1980, and was named after the telex code for Via dei Bardi, Florence, where the band rehearsed (Località ITalia FIrenze Via dei BArdi).
+The band was formed in Florence in 1980, and was named after the telex code for Via dei Bardi, Florence, where the band rehearsed (Località ITalia FIrenze via dei BArdi).

-The early line-up consisted of: Federico Renzulli (nicknamed Ghigo) on guitars and lead vocals, Gianni Maroccolo on bass, Sandro Dotta on lead guitar (who left the band after a few weeks) and Francesco Calamai on drums.
+The early line-up consisted of Federico Renzulli (nicknamed Ghigo) on guitars and lead vocals, Gianni Maroccolo on bass, Sandro Dotta on lead guitar (who left the band after a few weeks) and Francesco Calamai on drums.

 Antonio Aiazzi on keyboards and Piero Pelù on vocals joined the band shortly after.
 Punk and new wave were a huge influence on the band's early songs, which often had English lyrics.

 Their first show took place on 6 December 1980 in Settignano, near Florence.

-The band's first recording was a five-track EP titled Guerra (1982), followed one year later by a 7" single, "Luna/La preda", which won the band first place at the 2° Festival Rock Italiano.
+The band's first recording was a five-track EP titled Guerra (1982), followed one year later by a 7-inch single, "Luna/La preda", which won the band first place at the 2° Festival Rock Italiano.

 Meanwhile, Calamai was replaced on drums by Renzo Franchi; with this line-up, the band worked on a soundtrack album, Eneide di Krypton.

 After a while, Franchi then left the band, to be replaced by Luca De Benedectis, known as Ringo De Palma with whom the band recorded Yassassin, a 12 in single containing a brand new track, "Electrica Danza", and a David Bowie cover.

 Trilogy of power

-The band released their first full-length album, Desaparecido ("Disappeared" in Spanish) in 1985.
+The band released their first full-length album, Desaparecido (Spanish for "Disappeared") in 1985.

-Following the EP, Transea (1986) and the second full-length 17 Re (17 Kings in Italian), Litfiba toured for the first time, subsequently releasing 12/5/87 (aprite i vostri occhi), their first live album.
+Following the EP, Transea (1986) and the second full-length 17 RE (17 Kings in Italian), Litfiba toured for the first time, subsequently releasing 12/5/87 (aprite i vostri occhi), their first live album.

 Litfiba 3 (1988) was the last recording featuring Maroccolo, de Palma et Aiazzi as permanent members, although the latter would stay as session musician until 1996.

 The first three albums form the "Trilogy of power" (in Italian, "Trilogia del potere"), stating the refusal of every kind of totalitarianism.

-The release of the Pirata live album, recorded on the 1988-89 tour, marked the end of the "Trilogy of power" years.
+The release of the Pirata live album, recorded on the 1988–89 tour, marked the end of the "Trilogy of power" years.